-Coney Island Hot Dog Stand – Shaped like a giant hot dog, this cafe makes a fun stop while cruising on Highway 285.
+Coney Island Boardwalk – Shaped like a giant hot dog, this cafe makes a fun stop while cruising on Highway 285.
 It was moved from Aspen Park in 2006.

 Camping – Tucked away in the Pike National Forest, Deer Creek Campground offers thirteen campsites that can accomodate either tents or RVs.
 Sites are first-come, first serve, with no dump stations, or electric and water hookups.
 There are also numerous dispersed campsites, located to the right of the campground along Deer Creek.
 Take County Rd 43 north, seven miles back to the camping.